Go beyond the gates ex-offender programme

 Together we aim to create more opportunities for ex-offenders to gain long term employment.

+We visit and support 15 prisons across England, and reached over 930 ex-offenders in the first 10 months of 2019.
 Go beyond the gates candidates to date have a 0% reoffending rate.

 Our work with fellow labour supplier Danny Sullivan Group to support ex-offenders into roles on HS2 won a collaboration award from Costain Skanska JV.
 CSJV head of legacy Louise Dailly presented the collaboration award at the HS2 enabling works supply chain forum on 14 May 2019.